Social integration: Other uses

-The term "social integration" first came into use in the work of French sociologist Émile Durkheim.
-He wanted to understand why rates of suicide were higher in some social classes than others.
-Durkheim believed that society exerted a powerful force on individuals.
-He concluded that a people's beliefs, values, and norms make up a collective consciousness, a shared way of understanding each other and the world.

-A 2012 research review found that working-class students were less socially integrated than middle-class students at university.
+A 2012 research review found that working-class students were less socially integrated than middle class students at university.

-Recent research also shows that immigrants should be independent and proactive in order to achieve better social integration in their host countries.
-For further information, see here.

 From a demographic and cultural standpoint, recent longitudinal studies suggest that social isolation or integration has shown to increase in older Spanish individuals, especially those whom may be suffering from neurocognitive disorders such as dementia and overall cognitive decline.

+Best practices

 The United Nations has a Social Integration Branch, which is a part of the Division for Social Policy and Development (Department of Economic and Social Affairs).
 It also issues a quarterly publication named Bulletin on Social Integration Policies.
 The UN Alliance of Civilizations initiative works on Migration and Integration as a key for intercultural understanding.
 An Online Community on Migration and Integration shows Good Practices from around the world.